Nashville-Public-Library/bedework-docs/docs/add-events/closed.md

 Use present tense to describe the closure event.
 Include any instructions for patrons for using the library during the closure.

 > Bordeaux Branch is closed from Wednesday, October 15 until Sunday, October 19, for sidewalk repairs.
 We reopen on Monday, October 20.
 Use book return outside the entrance.

+### Image

+Use logo for Metro found at [Metro Nashville Government Seal](/image-library/organizations/#metro-nashville-government-seal)

+### Contact

+Use `Nashville Public Library`, or the responsible contact available during closure.

+### Locations

+- Ages: Select all three ages.
+- Topic: None.
+- Locations: Choose location if matches any of the Locations browse categories.
+- Series: Choose `Closed`.
+For closure lasting longer than three days, choose `Exhibits`, to list with ongoing events.